124938/learning-sqoop/_6_export/_6_5_stage/README.md

 * **Result:**
   * Only few records are exported from HDFS to RDBMS i.e. records are exported partially which means consistency is not getting maintained

-### Usage of --staging-table & --clear-staging-table - Fail Run
+### Usage of --staging-table & --clear-staging-table - Fail Run by maintaining data consistency

 * **Important Notes:**
   * --staging-table  attributes comes into picture to maintain data consistency i.e. everything should be exported or nothing should be exported